“He’ll only practise if I sit right next to him.”

 Practice is three jobs stacked on top of each other

 Adults run all of this on autopilot.
 Kids run it on willpower, and they have a small tank.
 Their working memory holds only a couple of things at a time.
 Pick up “use the right finger” and they drop “keep the beat.”
-That isn’t carelessness.
-The cup is just full.
+That isn’t carelessness—**the cup is just full.**

 Why group lessons do the focusing for them

-This is the quiet reason our group piano classes work so well for the early primary ages.
+This is the quiet reason our group piano classes work so beautifully for early primary ages. **In a group, the room does the focusing the child can’t do alone yet.**

-In a group, the room does the focusing the child can’t do alone yet.
-The teacher holds the goal, so they don’t have to carry it.
-The other kids show what trying looks like, and five-year-olds copy each other far more readily than they copy any grown-up.
-Turn-taking builds in little rests, so nobody has to concentrate for longer than they’ve actually got.
+The teacher holds the goal, so the child doesn’t have to carry it.
+The other kids show what trying looks like—and five-year-olds copy each other far more readily than they copy any grown-up.
+Turn-taking builds in natural little rests, so nobody has to concentrate for longer than they’ve actually got.

-What helps at home, and it isn’t nagging
+What helps at home (and it isn’t nagging)

-The home version of this is simple.
-Be the manager until theirs shows up for work.
+The home version of this is simple: **Be the manager until theirs shows up for work.**

-And on the day they can suddenly manage a minute on their own, say so out loud.
+And on the day they suddenly manage a minute on their own, say so out loud.
 That minute is the manager turning up for its very first shift.
 It deserves a mention.

-So if your kid won’t practise alone
+So if your kid won’t practise alone…

 They are not behind.
 They are not lazy.
 They are six, and the part of the brain that runs solo practice is still on its way.
 Your job for now is to sit close and keep it small.
 The independence arrives, usually without you noticing the exact day it did.

 If you’d like to see what this looks like in a real class, come and try one.
 We run group piano for early primary kids at Forte Toowong and Coorparoo, and the first lesson is a trial, so you can sit in and watch how the room does the heavy lifting.
-Book a trial and bring them along.
-Worst case, they have fun for half an hour.